Free Broken Link Checker For E-Commerce Stores

 Understanding the tool that protects your store's SEO and user experience

-A broken link checker is a tool that scans every hyperlink on a webpage and verifies whether each one resolves to a live, working destination.
+A broken link checker tool scans every hyperlink on a webpage and verifies whether each one resolves to a live, working destination.
 It returns the HTTP status code for each link — 200 (OK), 301/302 (redirect), 404 (not found), 5xx (server error), or connection failure — so you can identify and fix problems before they affect your rankings or lose a customer.

 How it works: The tool crawls all anchor tags on the URL you provide, sends an HTTP request to each linked destination, and records the response.
 Results are grouped by status type with a health score showing what percentage of links return a clean 200 OK.